goldwinsonick/BeGANnersLuck-FI-GAN/README.md

 # BeGANnersLuck-FI-GAN : FPGA-based GAN Architecture
 **Submission for VLSI System Design Final Exam & LSI Design Contest 2026**

-\n This project aims to design an FPGA-based GAN Architecture for Frame Interpolation.
+This project aims to design an FPGA-based GAN Architecture for Frame Interpolation.
 This project is worked on for LSI Contest 2026 and VLSI System Design Final Exam.

 ## 📌 Project Overview
 ```